andrexm/lunar/README.md

 <script src="dist/js/lunar.js"></script>
 ```

 You can pass to these functions both common elements and an instance of the LunarHTMLElement class.
-Always you select an element using the _lunar.el()_, what you get is an instance of the LunarHTMLElement class, wich has a set of very useful methods.
+Always you select an element using the _lunar.el()_, what you get is an instance of the LunarHTMLElement class, which has a set of very useful methods.

 #### Example